solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![This image demonstrates how the Azure Resource Manager provides a robust, secure interface to Azure resources.]

-Access control to all Azure services is offered via the Azure role-based access control (Azure RBAC) natively built into the management platform.
+Access control to all Azure services is offered via the [Azure role-based access control (Azure

-RBAC consists of four parts:

--   A *[role definition]* describes a set of actions that can be performed.
-It can be broad or granular.
--   A *[security principal]* represents a user, a group of users, or a service.
--   The *[scope]* dictates at what level a role assignment to a security principal applies.
--   A *[role assignment]* which is a combination of a definition, principal and scope.

-An example is assigning the *Contributor* role over a resource group to a developer in your organization.
-In this case, the *Contributor* role allows the developer to manage all resources contained within the resource group but not manage other users' access to those resources.
-The scope is the resource group, and the security principal is the developer's account in Azure Active Directory.

-![This image demonstrates the three components of Azure RBAC.]
+RBAC)][Identity and access management (IAM)] natively built into the management platform.
+Azure RBAC is a system that provides fine-grained access management of Azure resources.
+Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.

 ## Azure Management Tools